Has your relationship gone sexless? You can spice things up again!

 Remember that success happens through our habits, and sex is a habit like any other.
 The situation might not improve overnight, but by making small changes you can bring about really big changes over time.

-So how do you relight the spark after it feels it’s gone out?
+So how do you re-light the spark of your marriage after it feels it’s gone out?
+Take these 7 steps:

 Sometimes we get upset about relationship problems and just think, "Well, I want more!"